nguyentvan7/RhythmSimulator/README.md

 - `-t, --notrace` to specify there should be no trace output.

 ### CSV Format
 (Insert blurb about CSV format here.
 CSV will be one per frame, each line will be one region.
-Each row is read as `x0, y0, x1, y1, stride, skip` with the bottom right corner being (0,0).)
+Each row is read as `x0, y0, x1, y1, stride, skip` with the bottom left corner being (0,0).)

 ### Examples
 - No image input/output, only memory trace generation.
 Output will be at `examples/output`.